-Do the birds ever think like the sad girl?
-“I am having a terrible day!
+The daylight stayed around longer in the evenings.
+The neighborhood kids were playing outside after school.
+Anika, a pretty teenaged girl, stood on her porch, against the railing, staring ahead.
+She looked sad and frustrated with her life.
+The tree in her backyard was make rustling sounds to soothe her.
+She would sigh deeply and look at the blue sky.
+She saw the birds flying carelessly or cooing to each other sitting on a branch.
+Just looking at them, Anika knew they were happy.
+“Do the birds ever think like me?
+I am having a terrible day!
 Firstly, I misplaced my violin after orchestra class and then I got a C on the Math test.
 Then, to top it all, Ms. Mills caught me swearing at the bully of the class.
 Nothing seems to go my way.
 How can I explain all this to Mom?
 How can I have control over my life?
 I cannot think of any way to stop disasters from happening.
 I am terrified that I am about to face

-How would a bird feel, at a difficult moment?
-“I have fallen into this deep hole.
-Let’s look for a way out….look…look….I guess there is no way out that I can see.
-But who knows what the next moment may bring?”
+“How would a bird feel, at a difficult moment?
+It would probably acknowledge that it has fallen into a deep hole.
+It may look for a way out.
+Perhaps, it will look at many possibilities till there is no way out that it can find.
+But it might still think that the next moment may bring some new hope.”

 Secretly the girl wished to be one of the birds, even though, she did not quite understand what was so liberating about being a bird.
 It was not the eyes or the cute beak.
 It was not just the wings.
 It was not the flying in the open sky.
 It was not even the descent to perch on a branch.

-for the most part of their lifetime.
+Birds have friends but they are free.
+Birds have kids but they are on their own, for the most part of their lifetime.
 No one really belongs to anyone and each one belongs to the surroundings.

 The sense of freedom was palpable, even when last spring it was pouring cats and dogs.
 The birds were hanging on to the wet slippery branches all drenched and foolish, waiting for the rain to stop.
 The birds were not really enjoying the rain but they were not terrified or worried.
 Instinctively, they would sometimes scoot over for more foliage cover or glide down to the lower branches where their friends were huddled together.
 Simply put, they accepted the situations as they came.
 There was no conflict or confusion.
 What came must be faced.

 Her mother took a few sips and laid back down.
-The girl rushed back to the porch to check up on the bird.
+Anika rushed back to the porch to check up on the bird.
 Unfortunately, the bird’s wing had slipped through the mess of threads.
 The glass dust coating cut through the flesh and the thread went in deeper into her wing.

 The poor thing was completely trapped.
 She cried for help as she flapped her wings vigorously.
 Her companions heard the cry and came in a large group to help.
 The wing was deeply entangled in the loops of thread.
 The flock of friends tried their best to free the little bird by pecking on it to cut it loose.
 After many tries, they gave up and flew away.

 From time to time, the bird flapped her wings vigorously with the hope of getting free.
 The tree was mature and towering over the backyard.
 The little bird was caught near one of the top branches.
 No ladder could reach that branch.
-The girl didn’t even know if it was possible for anyone to climb that tree to reach up to the bird.
+Anika didn’t even know if it was possible for anyone to climb that tree to reach up to the bird.
 Things were not looking up.
 The unfortunate bird remained trapped, hanging from the tree branch.

-The girl slowly went to her mother.
+She slowly went inside to her mother.
 “Mom, if I have ever hurt your feelings I am sorry.
 I will always listen to you and be good. ” Her mother looked surprised.
 She laughed, “Sweetie, you are behaving as if I will never get better.”
+Anika made a pretended angry face.
 “That’s not what I meant.
-I will take care of you and be a good girl.”
+I will just listen to you more and be a good girl.”
 “I know what you mean.
-You are no longer my little girl.
+You are no longer my little baby.
 You are actually ready to face the world.
 I am so proud of you!”
-They hugged each other for a long time.
-Just then, the door bell rang.
-The girl left her mother’s side to answer the door.
+They hugged each other tightly.
+Just then, the doorbell rang.
+Anika left her mother’s side to answer the door.

-Sometimes, The bird would flap her wings slightly, indicating the remnants of an undying hope.
+Out of curiosity, Anika would go to the porch every morning and check on the bluebird.
+As days went by, the bird became tired and silent.
+Sometimes, the bird would flap her wings slightly, indicating the remnants of an undying hope.
 After a few more days the flapping also stopped.

+Finally, one day, the bird hung there from the tree branch swinging in the breeze without any resistance.
 A sharp pang went through the girl’s heart as she realized that the carcass was lifeless.
-It took almost a month for the body to decompose and disappear completely.
+It took almost another month for the body to decompose and disappear completely.
 The other birds did not make a big deal.
 It was not the end of the world for them.
 There was no lingering lamentation.
 They let their lives flow on without any judgment, being a bird, natural, carefree and of no particular importance…… being a bird, thoughtless, fearless and soaring high in freedom.